Julian075/BlancaeNet/README.md

 To use the computational application, follow these steps:

 1. Download the entire repository to your local machine.
+2. Make sure you have downloaded and installed MATLAB Runtime(R2023a) from the provided link.
-2. Locate the executable file in the repository folder.
+3. Locate the executable file in the repository folder.
-3. Run the executable file to initiate the recognition process.
+4. Run the executable file to initiate the recognition process.

 ## Support

-If you encounter any issues or have any questions, please feel free to open an issue in the repository or contact our support team at Julian.santamaria@udea.edu.co .
+If you encounter any issues or have any questions, please feel free to open an issue in the repository or contact our support team at Julian.santamaria@udea.edu.co.
 We are here to help.